EmptyKeys/UI_Examples/README.md

 5) Extract library zip to EmptyKeysUI directory (already created there) in examples directory

-6) Load any solution in Visual Studio, select AnyCPU and run it
+6) Load BasicUI_MonoGame or BasicUI_Pro solution in Visual Studio, select AnyCPU and build/run it.